NLWeb

 Cyc

 I spent my twenties on the Cyc project at MCC.
-It was an attempt to create an system capable of basic common sense reasoning using the kind of architecture advocated by symbolic logic (McCarthy, Feigenbaum and others).
+It was an attempt to create a system capable of basic common sense reasoning using the kind of architecture advocated by symbolic logic (McCarthy, Feigenbaum and others).
 I left the project at the end of 1994 and Doug Lenat carried on with it in Cycorp.

 Many ideas from that project flowed into the Semantic Web, the use of Knowledge Graphs in search, etc.